medazza/AirBnB_clone/README.md

-Background Context
-Welcome to the AirBnB clone project!
-Before starting, please read the AirBnB concept page.

-First step: Write a command interpreter to manage your AirBnB objects.
-This is the first step towards building your first full web application: the AirBnB clone.
-This first step is very important because you will use what you build during this project with all other following projects: HTML/CSS templating, database storage, API, front-end integration…

-Each task is linked and will help you to:

-put in place a parent class (called BaseModel) to take care of the initialization, serialization and deserialization of your future instances create a simple flow of serialization/deserialization: Instance <-> Dictionary <-> JSON string <-> file create all classes used for AirBnB (User, State, City, Place…) that inherit from BaseModel create the first abstracted storage engine of the project: File storage. create all unittests to validate all our classes and storage engine What’s a command interpreter?
-Do you remember the Shell?
-It’s exactly the same but limited to a specific use-case.
-In our case, we want to be able to manage the objects of our project:

-Create a new object (ex: a new User or a new Place) Retrieve an object from a file, a database etc…
-Do operations on objects (count, compute stats, etc…) Update attributes of an object
-Destroy an object
-Resources
-Read or watch:

-cmd module
-cmd module in depth
-packages concept page
-uuid module
-datetime
-unittest module
-args/kwargs
-Python test cheatsheet
-cmd module wiki page
-python unittest
-Learning Objectives
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

-General
-How to create a Python package
-How to create a command interpreter in Python using the cmd module What is Unit testing and how to implement it in a large project How to serialize and deserialize a Class
-How to write and read a JSON file
-How to manage datetime
-What is an UUID
-What is *args and how to use it
-What is **kwargs and how to use it
-How to handle named arguments in a function
+AirBnB Clone - The Console

+Welcome to our AirBnB clone project!
+In this exciting work, we'll lay the foundation for a web application by building a command interpreter.
+This interpreter is essential for managing our Airbnb properties including users, states, cities, locations, and more.
+This is what we do together:

+Building the BaseModel Class: We'll kick things off by crafting a parent class named BaseModel.
+This class will be responsible for handling the initialization, serialization, and deserialization of our instances.

+Setting Up Serialization/Deserialization Flow: Let's establish a straightforward flow for serialization and deserialization.
+We'll be working with instances, dictionaries, JSON strings, and files to make our data management seamless.

+Creating AirBnB Object Classes: We'll design classes for the various objects within AirBnB, like User, State, City, and Place.
+It's important that these classes inherit from our BaseModel class.

+Developing the Abstracted Storage Engine: Next up, we'll create the initial abstracted storage engine, focusing specifically on file storage.
+This engine will be the powerhouse behind storing and retrieving our precious objects.

+Crafting the Command Interpreter:

+Here comes the heart of our project – the command interpreter.
+Think of it as a personalized shell for managing AirBnB objects.
+With this interpreter, we'll be able to: Create new objects (User, Place, etc.).
+Retrieve objects from various sources (files, databases, etc.).
+Perform operations on objects (count, compute stats, etc.).
+Update attributes of objects.
+Destroy objects.

+Ensuring Reliability with Unit Tests: To make sure our code is robust and dependable, we'll create thorough unit tests.
+These tests will validate the functionality of all classes and the storage engine.
+Execution Your shell should work like this in interactive mode:

+1 Command Interpreter (console.py)

+The command interpreter provides a user-friendly interface for interacting with the AirBnB clone.
+It allows users to create, update, and manage instances of various classes through a command-line interface.

+2 Key Features:

+Create new instances of BaseModel and other classes Update attributes of instances
+Display information about instances
+Delete instances

+4 How to Start the Command Interpreter

+To start the AirBnB clone command interpreter, run the following command:

+#bash $ ./console.py

+How to Use the other Commands:
+The command interpreter supports various commands, including:

+create: Create a new instance of a specified class.
+show: Display information about a specific instance.
+destroy: Delete an instance.
+all: Display information about all instances or instances of a specific class.
+update: Update the attributes of an instance.
+Example Usage:

+some inputs:
+$ create BaseModel
+$ show BaseModel 1234-5678
+$ all
+$ update BaseModel 1234-5678 name "New Name"
+$ destroy BaseModel 1234-5678

+some outputs:
+$ show BaseModel 49faff9a-6318-451f-87b6-910505c55907
+[BaseModel] (49faff9a-6318-451f-87b6-910505c55907) {'created_at': datetime.datetime(2017, 10, 2, 3, 10, 25, 903293), 'id': '49faff9a-6318-451f-87b6-910505c55907', 'updated_at': datetime.datetime(2017, 10, 2, 3, 10, 25, 903300)}